Tejas1Koli/explainmate-next/README.md

 ## Security Best Practices

-*   **API Key Restrictions:**
+*   **API Key Restrictions (CRITICAL):**
     *   **Firebase API Key (`NEXT_PUBLIC_FIREBASE_API_KEY`):** In the [Google Cloud Console](https://console.cloud.google.com/) -> APIs & Services -> Credentials, find your Firebase API key.
 Edit it and under "Application restrictions," select "HTTP referrers (web sites)."
 Add your deployed application domain(s) (e.g., `your-app-name.vercel.app`, `www.yourdomain.com`) and `localhost:9002` (or your development port).
-This prevents your Firebase project from being used by unauthorized websites.
+This prevents your Firebase project from being used by unauthorized websites. **This is a manual step you must perform in the Google Cloud Console.**
     *   **Google AI API Key (`GENKIT_GOOGLEAI_API_KEY`):** In the Google AI Studio or Google Cloud Console, restrict this API key to only allow access to the "Generative Language API" (or the specific Gemini API being used).
-Avoid giving it overly broad permissions.
+Avoid giving it overly broad permissions. **This is a manual step you must perform.**
 *   **Firestore Security Rules:** Regularly review your Firestore rules.
 The provided rules are a good starting point.
-If the `read` access on `explanationsFeedback` is too broad for your needs (i.e., feedback is not meant to be publicly readable by all authenticated users), tighten it.
-Consider admin roles via custom claims for more granular access control if needed.
+The feedback `read` rule has been set to `allow read: if false;` to protect feedback privacy from client-side queries; feedback should be viewed by administrators via the Firebase Console or using the Firebase Admin SDK.
 *   **Dependency Updates:** Keep your npm packages up-to-date to patch known vulnerabilities.
 Use `npm audit` or `yarn audit` and consider tools like Dependabot.
 *   **Rate Limiting:** For production applications, consider implementing rate limiting on AI-intensive operations (like generating explanations or quizzes) to prevent abuse and control costs.